Stefon Diggs Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 - In last week's outing against the Patriots, Diggs was targeted seven times, picking up 51 yards on four receptions.

-- Diggs has caught 15 passes on 22 targets for 148 yards and three touchdowns over his last three games, averaging 49.3 yards per game.
+- Diggs has also chipped in with 148 yards on 15 grabs and three touchdowns over his last three games.
+He was targeted 22 times and averaged 49.3 receiving yards per game.

 Diggs' Buffalo Teammates